mattsal13/Blackjack/README.md

 # Blackjack
-Simulation of the game in python
+Simulation of the game in python.
+Eventually working to derive the basic strategy table, hopefully.